thomasgilgenast/hic3defdr/README.md

     >>> f = Fast3DeFDR.load('output')
     >>> f.simulate('ES')
     creating directory sim

+If we passed `trend='dist'` to `f.estimate_disp()`, we need to pass it to `f.simulate()` as well to ensure that the simulation function knows to treat the previously-fitted dispersion function as a function of distance.

 This takes the mean of the real scaled data across the ES replicates and perturbs the loops specified in `f.loop_patterns['ES']` up or down at random to